lobo/Auth0AzureIntegration/README.md

 Actually it is Windows Azure Mobile App example which you can download from Azure portal with changes for integration of Auth0 authentication

-1. You need to create Azure Mobile Apps as described in https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-ios-get-started/ ,then you can download Azure test application.
+I. You need to create Azure Mobile Apps as described in https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-ios-get-started/ ,then you can download Azure test application.

-2. Auth0: Configure Microsoft Account as described in https://auth0.com/docs/connections/social/microsoft-account
+II.
+Auth0: Configure Microsoft Account as described in https://auth0.com/docs/connections/social/microsoft-account

-3. Set up Authentication on Azure App Service
+III.
+Set up Authentication on Azure App Service

 Log onto the Azure Portal, click on All Resources, then your Azure Mobile Apps application (from Step 1).